With 1 billion users as of 2018, it’s difficult to ignore the potential of building an audience on Instagram.

 As E-Marketer has shown in the graph below, in 2016 only 48.8% of businesses used Instagram:

-And since 2016, a mere two years ago – we’ve seen that number double.
+And since then – we’ve seen that number double.

 The secret sauce to get customers to interact and engage with your content on Instagram lays within a few strategic tactics you can easily add to your social media routine.

 These tactics that businesses use (which we will jump into shortly), will bring massive engagement.

 And if you’re not getting a decent amount of authentic engagement from your followers – you’re missing out on gigantic amounts of leads.

 If you have 100,000 followers, but only a tiny percentage actually care about you brand and engage frequently – it’s unlikely many will follow through and purchase your products or services.

 While it’s important to grow your Instagram followers, there is more to it than that.

 And if they don’t “like” or comment on your posts, they’re surely not going to take the time to take a gander at your profile.